ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Installation, Configuration & Usage of rclone.md

 y/n> n
 ```

-* Type `n` to choose to not use auto config and press **Enter**.
+* Type `n` to choose to not use auto-config and press **Enter**.
 You will be provided with a URL, copy this URL and paste it into your web browser.
 * Choose the Google Drive account you wish to use and click **Allow**, giving rclone permission to use it.
 * You will be given a code, copy this and place it into your terminal, then press Enter.
 * Finally, type `n` to choose to not configure as a team drive and press **Enter**.